Health Equity

 Health equity CME & education resources

 The American Medical Association (AMA) is committed to inform and educate physicians, health care professionals, health systems and communities on topics related to health equity in order to address and dismantle the root causes of inequities, including racism and other structural determinants of health.
-As part of this commitment, a series of CME and educational activities are now featured on the AMA Ed Hub™ Health Equity Education Center and curated by the AMA’s Center for Health Equity.
-These health equity educational resources will equip physicians and other learners with core health equity concepts needed to support them as they continue to take action and confront health injustice.
+As part of this commitment, a series of CME and educational activities are featured on the AMA Ed Hub™ Health Equity Education Center and curated by the AMA’s Center for Health Equity.
+These health equity educational resources equip physicians and other learners with core health equity concepts needed to support them as they continue to take action and confront health injustice.

 Visit the AMA Ed Hub to view the video and claim CME.